peterhinch/micropython-async/v3/docs/GPS.md

 which communicate with the host via a UART.
 GPS [NMEA-0183] sentence parsing is based on this excellent library [micropyGPS].

-The code in this V3 repo has been ported to uasyncio V3.
+The code requires uasyncio V3.
 Some modules can run under CPython: doing so will require Python V3.8 or later.

+The main modules have been tested on Pyboards and RP2 (Pico and Pico W).

 ###### [Tutorial](./TUTORIAL.md#contents)
 ###### [Main V3 README](../README.md)